gordcurrie/DebugAssigment/README.md

-Starter file for Debug assignment
+Demo App for Android 1